csgillespie/addinmanager/README.md

 Including your addin
 --------------------

-Just fork and alter the [addin file](https://github.com/csgillespie/addinmanager/tree/master/inst/extdata) which is located in the `inst/extdata` directory.
-This file is a csv file with three columns:
+Just fork and alter [raddins.md](https://github.com/csgillespie/addinmanager/tree/master/inst/extdata/raddins.md) which is located in the `inst/extdata` directory.
+This file is a md file with three columns:

 -   addin Name/title
 -   Brief Description